-Filed by the Registrant 🗵
+Filed by the Registrant ⊠

-Filed by a Party other than the Registrant \Box
+Filed by a Party other than the Registrant □

 Check the appropriate box:

 □ Preliminary Proxy Statement

-☐ Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2))
+□ Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2))

 ☑ Definitive Proxy Statement

 □ Definitive Additional Materials

 □ Soliciting Material under §240.14a-12

 CrowdStrike Holdings, Inc.

-CrowdStrike Holdings, Inc. (Name of Registrant as Specified In Its Charter)

 (Name of Registrant as Specified In Its Charter)

-(Name of Registrant as Specified In Its Charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant)
+(Name of Person(s) Filing Proxy Statement, if other than the Registrant)

-(Name of Registrant as Specified In Its Charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant) Payment of Filing Fee (Check the appropriate box):
+(Name of Person(s) Filing Proxy Statement, if other than the Registrant) Payment of Filing Fee (Check the appropriate box):

+Payment of Filing Fee (Check the appropriate box):

+Payment of Filing Fee (Check the appropriate box): ☑ No fee required.